danielsliwinski00/final-year-project-php-api/README.md

 The API files need to git cloned into htdocs (XAMPP) via

-(Project requires **ALL** fetch requests to be changed to localhost or equivalent (with port) e.g. 192.168.1.102:8080
+(Project requires **ALL** fetch requests to be changed to localhost or equivalent (with port if needed) e.g. 192.168.1.102:8080
 ```
 return fetch("http://192.168.1.102:8080/api/sendorder.php",
 ```